-III.39.6: The 2^{nd} hemistich has intensely alliterative (partially) etymological figures: $g\hat{u}h\bar{a}$ hitám g $\hat{u}hyam$ g $\bar{u}h\dot{a}m$ aps \hat{u} , háste dadhe dáksine dáksin $\bar{a}v\bar{a}n$.
+III.39.6: The 2^{nd} hemistich has intensely alliterative (partially) etymological figures: gúhā hitám gúhyam gūļhám apsú, háste dadhe dáksine dáksināvān.
 The first half is more restrained but note the morphological pair padvát ... saphávat and the repetition of viveda from 5d.

-The phrase náme goḥ is puzzling; Ge refuses to tr. náme.
-Old suggests 'Sichneigen', which is essentially literal and not very helpful; Re 'domaine', which makes sense but is not clearly related to its supposed etymon; WG "beim Zuteilen der Kuh," also without accounting for the semantic development (or assuming a derivation from the separate PIE root nem, as in Greek véμ ω 'distribute'?).
-Like

-Old I also take it literally, as the loc. sg. of a thematic noun to \sqrt{nam} 'bend, bow', but suggest that "the bend of the cow" is some sort of homely spatial metaphor drawn from knowledge of cow anatomy indicating a hidden or protected place.
+The phrase náme goh is puzzling, and the hapax represented by náme has not standard interpr.
+Gr (s.v. náma-, thus a loc. of an -a-stem) glosses 'Weide, Weideplatz (?)'.
+Ge refuses to tr. náme.
+Old suggests 'Sichneigen', which is essentially literal (if to \sqrt{nam} 'bow, bend' and not very helpful.
+Re 'domaine', which makes sense but is not clearly related to its supposed etymon; WG "beim Zuteilen der Kuh," also without accounting for the semantic development.
+Most likely both Re and WG are assuming a derivation from the probably separate PIE root nem, as in Greek νέμω 'distribute', though with different semantic devs.
+Like Old I also take it literally, as the loc. sg. of a thematic noun to \sqrt{nam} 'bend, bow', but suggest that "the bend of the cow" is some sort of homely spatial metaphor drawn from knowledge of cow anatomy indicating a hidden or protected place.
 English 'oxbow' for a U-shaped configuration of a river is a similar application of pasturage terminology to physical space.
-Cf. also ukṣnó rándhram (VIII.7.26) "the loins of the ox," which I also think is a way of referring to the Vala cave.
+Cf. also uksnó rándhram (VIII.7.26) "the loins of the ox," which I also think is a way of referring to the Vala cave.
 See comm. ad loc.
+This tentative interpr. of náme assumes it is not the equivalent of the equally puzzling OAv nəmōi twice in Y 46.1, a form that appears to be a dative, possibly in infinitival use (which would make it a root noun, not an a-stem).